Teams & Collaboration

 Admin Workspace Full workspace management (settings, git, theme, members)

-Super Admin Platform Full access to all workspaces + platform settings
+Super Admin Organization Full access to all workspaces in the org + org settings and billing

 Page-level access